JuliaGraphics/Luxor.jl/README.md

 ![](examples/tiled-images-1.png)

-The idea of Luxor is that it's slightly easier to use than Cairo, with shorter names, fewer underscores, default contexts, and simplified functions.
+The idea of Luxor is that it's slightly easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
+If you've ever hacked on a PostScript file, you should feel right at home (only without the reverse Polish notation, obviously).

 For a much more powerful graphics environment, try [Compose.jl](http://composejl.org).
-Also worth looking at is Andrew Cooke's Drawing.jl package.
+Also worth looking at is Andrew Cooke's [Drawing.jl](https://github.com/andrewcooke/Drawing.jl) package.

 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions and is also required.